-3 Hare Court runs a comprehensive mini-pupillage programme for up to 18 mini-pupils per year divided between three intakes (November, March, and July).
-Our Head of Mini-Pupillage is Ben Channer, who works closely with our Chambers Manager, Guy Mitchell, and our Equality & Diversity Committee, in ensuring that the programme is accessible and productive.
+3 Hare Court runs a comprehensive mini-pupillage programme for up to 36 mini-pupils per year divided between three intakes (November, March and July).
+Our Joint Heads of Mini-Pupillage are Charlotte Pope-Williams and Daniel Goldblatt, who both work closely with our Chambers Manager, Guy Mitchell, and our Equality & Diversity Committee, to ensure that the programme is accessible and productive.

-Mini-pupillages are up to two days long and during that time we aim to show you a range of work and give you the opportunity to gain an insight into what life is like in Chambers, speak to a number of our members of varying seniority including our current pupils and to attend court.
+Mini-pupillages at 3 Hare Court Chambers are held over one day.
+During that time, we aim to show you a range of work and give you the opportunity to gain an insight into what life is like in Chambers, speak to a number of our members of varying seniority, including our current pupils and possibly attend court.

 During your mini-pupillage, it is likely that you will read or hear about confidential and sensitive information.
 Chambers is committed to protecting and respecting the privacy of all of our clients; it is of central importance to us that our clients can trust us with their information.
 As such, please be advised that before your mini-pupillage commences you will be asked to complete a confidentiality agreement, and you will generally be required to maintain the strict confidentiality of all confidential and/or sensitive information you acquire knowledge of during your mini-pupillage, both throughout and following completion of the mini-pupillage.